tomkingkong/pokedex/README.md

 If you look at the `type` data you'll notice there is a `pokemon` array that contains pokemon id's.
 You'll have to make a `get` request to `http://localhost:3001/pokemon/:id` to retrieve the corresponding pokemon.

 This data should not be fetched until the user clicks on the card.
-The pokemon should be held in the store, not in React state.
+You can implement this however you like.
 Also, you shouldn't need to make extra fetch calls, so once you've fetched the pokemon for a type once, you shouldn't need to do that again.

 Display the following for each pokemon:
 `name`, `type`(type name), `weight`, and display one of the pokemon `sprites`